Skip to content Skip to footer

 The Development of Imaging Technology

 The development of imaging technology began with monochrome cameras capable of capturing only intensity information without colour information.
-Over time, RGB cameras were developed, which can distinguish three different spectral ranges in the visible region of the electromagnetic spectrum.
+Over time, RGB cameras were invented, which can distinguish three different spectral ranges in the visible region of the electromagnetic spectrum.
 These cameras mimic the spectral response of the human eye, providing better visual representation of the image for human observation.

-In comparison to monochrome cameras, RGB cameras provide significantly more information and are the natural choice for applications where human visual perception is relevant.
+Compared to monochrome cameras, RGB cameras provide significantly more information and are the natural choice for applications where human visual perception is relevant.
 Although they can be considered multispectral cameras, they are not usually referred to as such.

 Multispectral cameras offer a larger number of spectral bands compared to RGB cameras, typically ranging from four to ten bands.
 These bands can be customized depending on the application and offer a cost-effective option for simple sorting applications.
-However, the bands in multispectral cameras are usually not directly adjacent or evenly distributed, making them unsuitable for spectroscopy.
+However, the bands in multispectral cameras are not usually directly adjacent or evenly distributed, making them unsuitable for spectroscopy.

 Hyperspectral cameras take the final step from being solely imaging cameras to actual spectrometers.
 They provide dozens to hundreds of spectral bands, usually directly adjacent and evenly distributed.
 This allows hyperspectral systems to apply established spectroscopic techniques such as derivative spectroscopy, chemometrics, and others.
 As a result, they become highly versatile tools for various applications in chemical detection, analytics, and sensor-based sorting.